 ANZAC biscuits are an important part of celebrating ANZAC Day, which falls on April 25th in Australia and New Zealand.
-It is such an iconic treat that its production is actually protected by Australian law.
-It is an acronym for the ‘Australian and New Zealand Army Corps’, which back then were fighting in the frontiers of World War II.
-This biscuit was developed by the loving wives and family of these brave men, who made the biscuits extra special so that they’ll last long enough to reach their loved ones.
+It is such an iconic treat that Australian law protects its production.
+It is an acronym for the 'Australian and New Zealand Army Corps', which back then were fighting in the frontiers of World War II.
+The loving wives and family of these soldiers made made the biscuits extra special so that they’ll last long enough to reach their loved ones.

-These historical biscuits are made without eggs, which is why they last longer (a month or more!) compared to others.
+These historical biscuits don't include eggs, which is why they last longer (a month or more!) compared to others.
 Even better, they are as chewy and flavourful as the first day you make them!
-These days, while ANZAC biscuits are being mass-produced for commercial consumption, they still stay true to the original recipe, which includes old-fashioned oats as well as the richly-flavoured golden syrup.
+These days, while ANZAC biscuits are mass-produced for commercial consumption, they still stay true to the original recipe, which includes old-fashioned oats as well as the richly-flavoured golden syrup.
 I always have my ANZAC biscuits with a cup of tea or coffee.
 And I rarely ever stop at just one!

 What do I need?